canguruhh/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

   tx = await wallet.sign(tx))
   tx = await tx.encode())
   tx = await blockchain.transaction.broadcast(tx.toString('hex')))
 }
 ```

 ## Connect to your dApp

-To interact with metaversejs in your webapp, you need to reference metaversejs in your HTML.
+To interact with `metaversejs` in your webapp, you need to reference `metaversejs` in your HTML.
 ```
 <script type="text/javascript" src="/dist/metaverse.min.js"></script>
 ```

-Also reference your tut2.js file.
+Also reference your `tut2.js` file.
 ```
 <script type="text/javascript" src="tut2.js"></script>
 ```

 Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
-You should see the Metaverse object come up and look something like
+You should see the Metaverse object come up.

 Next connect elements to the js functions and youre done!

-## Whats next?
+## What's next?
 Continue with the next tutorial and learn how to work with [Metaverse Identifiable Token (MIT)](../3-MITs)